A Skellam Regression Model for Quantifying Positional Value in Soccer: eLPAR and Market Value

-The last row in Figure \ref{fig:elpar_formations} presents the average $\method$ for each position and player rating across all the four possessions (assuming equal playing time for all formations).
-As we can see for the same player rating, a defender adds more expected league points above replacement, followed by an attacker with the same rating.
-A middlefielder with the same rating adds only slightly less expected league points compared to an attacker of the same rating, while a goal keeper (with the same rating) adds the least amount of expected league points.
+Figure \ref{fig:elpar_formations} presents the average $\method$ for each line and player rating across all the four formations (assuming equal playing time for all formations).
+As we can see for the same player rating, a defender adds more expected league points above replacement, followed very closely by a midfielder with the same rating.
+An attacker with the same rating has a lower {\method}, while a goal keeper (with the same rating) adds the least amount of expected league points.
 A team manager can use this information to identify more appropriate targets given the team's style play (formations used) and budget.
-In the following section we will explore the relation between the market value of a player and his $\method$.
+In the following section we will showcase some potential applications tying a player's {\method} with his market value.